 It has also been a flat land for the growth of life.
 In fact, this time span from 1,8 billion to 0,8 billion years ago is also known as the "Boring Billion".
-A billion years called "the most boring period in the history of the Earth".
+One billion years called "the most boring period in the history of the Earth".

 A slow motion planet

 An interesting discovery, however, that the researchers made by studying the chemical element Europium, embedded in zircon crystals.
 Their analysis revealed that during the Boring Billion, the absence of tectonic activity crucial to the creation of mountains also slowed the cycle of nutrients, essential for the evolution of life.